anton-k/handle-pattern-servant-app/README.md

   make toggle-logs
   ```

-The rest of the article is tutorial explaining the application of Handler pattern
+The rest of the article is tutorial explaining the application of Handle pattern
 in Haskell to build web-apps.

 ### The application structure